Embarking on a self-drive tour of Ireland is an enchanting adventure that allows travellers to explore the Emerald Isle at their own pace.

-The Mustard Seed is a 17th century converted convent set in 10 acres of manicured lawns and gardens.
+The Mustard Seed is a 17th-century converted convent set in 10 acres of manicured lawns and gardens.
 John, the owner, could not be more welcoming.
-We were fortunate to enjoy one of their exquisite suites, 2 bedrooms upstairs and a sitting room with french doors opening out into the garden, and of course an open crackling fire that was lit ready to warm us.
+We were fortunate to enjoy one of their exquisite suites, 2 bedrooms upstairs and a sitting room with French doors opening out into the garden, and of course, an open crackling fire that was lit and ready to warm us.

 For a pre-dinner drink, we walked into the small village of Ballingarry to enjoy a pint of Guinness at the Congrags Pub a 10-minute walk away.

 The Mustard Seed’s restaurant is award-winning and we would highly recommend when you check in you also make a reservation for dinner that evening.
 The food is excellent with a menu that is inspired by local seasonal fresh produce with an extensive wine menu to match.
 A memorable evening.
 The Mustard Seed is one of Ireland’s Blue Book properties.